 FATHERHOOD AND THE BUSINESS DECISIONS WHICH COME ALONG

 Fact is, I never really cared about politics until two big life-changing events occurred; I became a father, and I became a subject of a federal investigation.
 In October of 2013, my beautiful wife Whitney Krassenstein gave birth to our first son, and since then we have been fortunate enough to have another little boy in February of 2017.
-Between the birth of both of my boys, is when I apparently popped up on the radar of The U.S. Department of Homeland Security.
+Between the birth of both of my boys, is when I apparently popped up on the radar of ICE (U.S. Immigration and Customs Enforcement’s HSI division).

 Fatherhood is the most amazing thing that any man could ever experience.
 Not only do your responsibilities change, but so too does your outlook on life.
 A little after my first son was born, Brian and I decided to sell one of our most valuable websites, 3DPrint.com.
 This website was focused on reporting and breaking news related to the Additive Manufacturing / 3D Printing industry.
 In the 2 years that we had run this site, we were lucky enough to secure some tremendous journalists and editors who had helped it become the #1 ranked website in its niche.
 The workload was crazy for me.
 I was literally spending 13 hours a day writing articles, editing, and promoting the site via social media.
 This was on top of the trade shows, interviews, and advertising sales which Brian and I had taken on.
 Keep in mind, we were running this website all the while we also owned dozens of other online discussion forums, which were being moderated by volunteers from around the world.
 Brian and I decided to sell, in order for me to free up more time to spend with my growing family.